Skip to main content

 I started writing The Old Guy Bicycle Blog for two reasons:

-I write about rides I’ve taken — across Texas, through the heat of New Mexico, and into the mountains of Arizona.
+I write about rides I’ve taken — across Texas, through the heat of New Mexico, and into the heat of central Louisiana in mid-July.
 I share gear tips, nutrition ideas, safety advice, and what it’s like to train for tough events in my late 60s.
 I also reflect on the deeper stuff: staying resilient, embracing change, and finding purpose in motion.

 This Blog Is For You If…